Marie-Hélène Arnaud: Other houses

 Although by 1958 Arnaud had become the public face of Chanel, she also worked for other fashion houses, including Balenciaga, Pierre Cardin, André Courrèges, Jean Dessès, Dior and Hermès.

 Her closest association was with the recently launched house of Guy Laroche, for whom she appeared on the cover of Life magazine in a gold dress with white polka dots on 1 April 1957.
 The accompanying text, in which she was described as the "most popular and versatile model in Paris", stated:

 Laroche's first collection was designed "entirely with Arnaud in mind", and although she was not paid for her work, she could keep the clothes.

 Subsequent work

-After she left Chanel, Arnaud set herself up a designer, launching a line of clothes for the department store Grande Maison de Blanc in the Place de l'Opéra, with five seamstresses working from her Paris apartment.
+After she left Chanel, Arnaud set herself up as a designer, launching a line of clothes for the department store Grande Maison de Blanc in the Place de l'Opéra, with five seamstresses working from her Paris apartment.
 The line was not a success and was short-lived.
-She also considered opening a boutique in Paris and was convinced that Sam Spiegel was going to back her, but she overestimated his wealth; despite being smitten with her, according to Bill Blowitz, "There's no way Sam [was] going to do that for her."
+She also considered opening a boutique in Paris and was convinced that Sam Spiegel was going to back her, but she overestimated his wealth; despite being smitten with her, according to Bill Blowitz, "There's no way Sam [was] going to do that for her".
 She later worked for the French Tourist Agency and in a gallery.